 - Overconfidence – overall pride and thinking you don’t have a drug or alcohol problem

 There is no doubt, that people will experience bumps in the road after recovery, some that commonly lead to relapse, especially in the early stages.
 This is why it is important to understand these triggers and cope with them in a healthy way.
 A relapse prevention plan allows the person to fall back on a set plan and deal with these emotions with a clear frame of mind.

 Relapse is actually a process and not so much an event.
 It is important to understand these stages and how they can impact future relapse.
 Relapse can start weeks or sometimes even months before a physical relapse.

 According to the National Institute of Health, there are three main stages of relapse: emotional relapse, mental relapse, and physical relapse.
 The physical stage is what most people think of when they hear the term ‘relapse’, but the other two stages are just as important.

-Emotional relapses are the negative emotions and feelings that could potentially lead to physical relapse.
-Emotional relapse doesn’t necessarily mean you are thinking of using, but if these emotions aren’t addressed, an emotional relapse could lead to physical relapse.
+Emotional relapses are negative emotions and feelings that could potentially lead to physical relapse.
+Emotional relapse doesn’t necessarily mean you are thinking of using, but if these emotions aren’t addressed, an emotional relapse could lead to a physical relapse.
 Learning healthy coping skills can help you from having these negative emotions.

 Common warning signs of emotional relapse include:

 - Skipping out on meetings

 Some of these signs are also symptoms of post-acute withdrawal from substance use disorder (symptoms that occur 1-2 weeks after someone stops using).
 It is important to recognize these symptoms and try to pull back from them and learn how to cope.

 At the emotional relapse stage, self-care is key.
 Understand the emotional hurdles you are going through and take precautions to improve them.
 Here are a few tips to keep in mind when you start feeling these symptoms: